CrackAndDie/robocad_all/README.md

 Drive system includes 3 motors
 Program will be faster if you use this but not each motors (drive_m1-3)

-:param tup: Tuple of speeds to motors (range from -300 to 300)
+:param tup: Tuple of speeds to motors
 :return: None

 ### robocad.get_coords()